Skip to main content

 });

-#penalising is of course, as mentioned before, a button:
+#penalising is a button:

 <button id="penalising" class="btn btn-warning">Penalising cards</button>